yannikmadeheim-del/pyFBS-nonlinear/README.rst

 * Experimental Modal Analysis

-For more information on features, basic and application examples check out the documentation: |docs|
+For more information on features, basic and application examples check out the _documentation

 Citation
 --------